nashville-software-school/server-side-dotnet-curriculum/book-5-mvc/chapters/project-setup.md

 ```

 ## Create DbContext class
 - Create a new class in the main directory of the project called `DogGoDbContext.cs`, at this point you should be familiar with the DbContext class.
-I challenge you to create a new DbContext given the classes provided above.
+Create a new DbContext given the classes provided above.
 Make sure that your class inherites from `DbContext`

-- Seed the Database by copy pastaing the code below into your DbContext class\
+- Seed the Database by copy pasting the code below into your DbContext class
 ```csharp
     protected override void OnModelCreating(ModelBuilder modelBuilder)
     {